Remote education provision: information for parents and carers

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-Teachers and school staff will also award praise points for ‘work submitted’ as well as ‘impressive work submitted’.
+Teachers and school staff will award praise points for ‘work submitted’ as well as ‘impressive work submitted’.

 How will you assess my child’s work and progress?